intel/beignet/backend/README.md

 OpenCL Compiler
 ===============

-This code base contains the compiler part of the complete OpenCL stack.
+This code base contains the compiler part of the OpenCL stack.
 The run-time is not in this code base and is developed inside "OpenCL run-time" project.
 The compiler is responsible to take a OpenCL language string and to compile it into a binary that can be executed on Intel integrated GPUs.